carbon-language/carbon-lang/docs/design/README.md

 [`private`](#name-visibility) names, and similarly for names in [namespaces](#namespaces).

-Every `impl` file automatically imports the API file for its library.
+Every implementation file automatically imports the API file for its library.
 Attempting to perform an import of the current library is invalid.

 ```
 impl package MyPackage library "Widgets";